 However, children from a non-exempted, non-European country will require an extended-stay D visa in order to enter France.
 This visa must be requested at the French consulate closest to your place of residence, at least 2 months prior to your departure for France.
 You may file this request when requesting your visa, should you require one due to your nationality.

-No matter their nationality, a scientist’s children are free to stay in France without a residence permit.
+No matter their nationality, scientist’s children under the age of 18 are free to stay in France without a residence permit.

 Spouse from a European country